Get exclusive member benefits & effect social change. Join Today

 A one-time seizure that’s not related to epilepsy could happen at any stage of your life.
 These seizures are normally brought about by a triggering event that temporarily alters your brain functioning.

 A generalized tonic-clonic seizure may be a medical emergency.
-Whether the seizure is a medical emergency or not depends on your history of epilepsy or other conditions.
-Seek immediate medical help if this is your first seizure or if you’ve been injured during the seizure.
+Whether the seizure is a medical emergency depends on your history of epilepsy or other health conditions.
+Seek immediate medical help if this is your first seizure, if you’ve been injured during the seizure, or if you have a cluster of seizures.

 The onset of generalized tonic-clonic seizures could be caused by a variety of health conditions.
 Some of the more severe conditions include a brain tumor or a ruptured blood vessel in your brain, which can cause a stroke.
 A head injury could also trigger your brain to cause a seizure.
 Other potential triggers for a grand mal seizure could include:

-Sometimes, doctors aren’t able to determine what triggered the onset of your seizures.
+Sometimes, doctors aren’t able to determine what triggered the onset of seizures.

 You may be at a higher risk for having generalized tonic-clonic seizures if you have a family history of epilepsy.
 A brain injury related to a head trauma, infection, or stroke also puts you at higher risk.
 Other factors that could increase your chances of having a grand mal seizure include: